ElliotGarbus/MagtagWeatherClock/README.md

 # MagtagWeatherClock
-Displays the time, day current weather and a 4-day forecast.
+Displays the time, day, current weather and a 4-day forecast.

 Pressing the D11 button forces an update of the weather and time.